Economic promotion to stabilise the labour market

 Area: Western Balkan countries: Albania, Bosnia and Hercegovina, Kosovo, Montenegro, North Macedonia, Serbia

-Project Coordinator: Klaus Mock
+Project Coordinator: Gent Saraçi

 General Objective: to achieve sustainable, large-scale and socially inclusive impact through systemic change and acting in a facilitative role towards stakeholders and beneficiaries.